At the core of wind turbines is a problem that robs them of power. Root leakage draws potential power away from the blades and generates turbulence.

 The power of Evolved Design

 Most turbine retrofits only play at the margins.
-The PowerCone cuts to the heart of the issue in every way, redistributing wind to enhance existing turbines.
+The PowerCone cuts to the heart of the issue in every way, redistributing wind to enhance the performance of existing turbines.

 The PowerCone attaches directly to the hub of the turbine and co-rotates with the rotor, helping it to capture more of the wind that’s already blowing.